 We test NE2001's scattering predictions by comparing them to 568 published pulsar scattering measurements, including those compiled by \cite{cordes2016,cordes2022} and about 100 pulse broadening measurements from the FAST Galactic Plane Pulsar Survey \citep{jing2025}.
 We compare the observations to the model in two ways: For the subset of $\approx 90$ pulsars with precise distance measurements and published scattering, we evaluate NE2001 using the distance as input.
 We also evaluate NE2001 for the entire sample of 568 pulsars, using the observed DM as input.

 The results of this comparison are summarized in Figure~\ref{fig:tau-diff}.
-When we use the measured distance as input to NE2001, the majority of scattering times are overestimated, but typically by less than an order of magnitude, which is comparable to the empirical spread in $\tau$ that is observed for pulsars at a given DM \citep[e.g.][]{rickett70,cordes91,lewandowski2015,krishnakumar15,cordes2022}.
-This result is likely related to the model's systematic overestimation of DM based on distance.
+When we use the measured distance as input to NE2001, we find that $53\%$ of scattering times are overestimated, and typically by less than an order of magnitude, which is comparable to the empirical spread in $\tau$ that is observed for pulsars at a given DM \citep[e.g.][]{rickett70,cordes91,lewandowski2015,krishnakumar15,cordes2022}.
 We identify nine outliers where $\tau$ is significantly underestimated by the model for their observed distances, and six of these have distances that are dramatically overestimated by the model based on their DMs.
 We conclude that a deficiency of free electrons along the modeled LOS is responsible for these cases where the scattering is underestimated from the observed distance, and we use the observed $\tau$ to constrain new clumps described in Section~\ref{sec:clumps}.